Peter Thiel: Religious views

 Thiel is a self-described Christian and a promoter of René Girard's Christian anthropology.
-He grew up in an evangelical household but, as of 2011, describes his religious beliefs as "somewhat heterodox", and stated: "I believe Christianity is true but I don't sort of feel a compelling need to convince other people of that."
-Thiel has participated in Veritas Forum events with the noted theologian N. T. Wright discussing religion, politics, and technology.
+Girard, a Catholic, explained the role of sacrifice and the scapegoat mechanism in resolving social conflict, which appealed to Thiel as it offered a basis for his Christian faith without the fundamentalism of his parents.
+Thiel grew up in an evangelical household but, as of 2011, described his religious beliefs as "somewhat heterodox", stating: "I believe Christianity is true but I don't sort of feel a compelling need to convince other people of that."
+According to Thiel, "Christianity for me is the anti-identity.
+Your identity is in Christ [...] and it's in that context we can figure out things about the world and truth [...]
+[Truth] is not a social construct."
+Thiel has participated in Veritas Forum events with the theologian N. T. Wright discussing religion, politics, and technology.